Boulogne, 23 May 1940

 (KFRE), led by Captain Bernard Buxton.
 Their function was to destroy

 the port’s oil stocks to prevent them falling into German hands.
 In

 fact there were no oil stocks in Boulogne so the Royal Engineers

-assisted the Naval party, preparing two bridges for demolition.
+assisted Lt Cdr Welman's Naval party, preparing two bridges for demolition.

 Force Buttercup and the Demolition Party were taken to Boulogne in HMS Vimy (Lt Cdr C G W Donald) arriving at 1136/23.
-Vimy embarked the remaining elements of Rear General Headquarters and wounded and slipped at 1212.
-During the latter part of the embarkation of wounded the ship was engaged with small HE shell from either a tank or a field gun all of which burst over and astern.
-While the ship was turning in the inner harbour entrance several salvoes burst close to the ship.
+After disembarking Force Buttercup Vimy embarked the remaining elements of Rear General Headquarters and wounded.
+While the wounded were still being embarked Vimy was engaged with small HE shell from either a tank or a field gun all of which burst over and astern.
+Vimy slipped at 1212 and while she was turning in the inner harbour entrance several salvoes burst close by.

 The main source of information on Force Buttercup’s operations is a file from the National Archives Naval Party landed to Cover Demolitions at Boulogne May 1940.
 Recommendations for Honours and Awards (ADM1/11241).
 This contains Reports of Proceedings from the commanders of Numbers 3 and 4 Naval platoons.
-Lieutenant James had been gravely wounded on the afternoon of the 23rd, and a report had been submitted, presumably by Company HQ, which in their opinion made many omissions of fact and failed to reflect the bravery and leadership of Lieutenant James and two Senior Ratings.
-The reports were submitted in December 1940, when Lieutenant James was still in hospital.
+Lieutenant James, he officer in command, had been gravely wounded on the afternoon of the 23rd and a report submitted by Company HQ ommited many key facts and failed to reflect the bravery and leadership of Lt James and two Senior Ratings.
+The platoon commanders reports were submitted in December 1940, when Lieutenant James was still in hospital.